As the world starts to get back to a more usual way of doing business post-pandemic, it is probably timely to talk about Networking.

-Given that there is a lot written about "How To" network, I thought it was worth talking a little about the "Why" because I think (a) some people just do it because they think they should, (b) others don't do it when they should and (c) some do it for all the wrong reasons, and with unreasonable expectations.
+There is a lot written about “How To” network, but the “Why” network is worth considering too because (a) some people just do it because they think they should, (b) others don’t do it when they should and (c) some do it for all the wrong reasons, and with unreasonable expectations.

-I work in the staffing industry so our recruiters need to network so they can build out a strong set of contacts willing to work with them, our sales people need to network with potential clients and hiring managers.
-Beyond the staffing industry (or any industry0 benefits when the leaders network and work together to raise the professionalism across the whole industry.
+I work in the staffing industry so our recruiters need to network with technology professionals so they can build out a strong set of contacts willing to work with them, our sales people need to network with potential clients and hiring managers.
+The staffing industry (or any industry) benefits when their leaders network and work together to raise the professionalism across that whole industry.

 Business networking is just that, a BUSINESS activity … so it should be done professionally.
 As a relationship does “deepen” it moves to a more personal level, but there should always remain that “professional” aspect to it if there are to be business dealings too.

-So ... why should you network when (a) it is hard work (b) you have no expectations of anything (c) you may actually be expected to give something?
+So … why should you network when (a) it is hard work (b) you have no expectations of anything, and (c) you may actually be expected to give something?

 1. Think of it as planting seeds … it is a rewarding exercise that results in something growing, in this case a relationship.

 2. We all need friends, close friends or even acquaintances are much easier to deal with than strangers.
 So, even if we expect nothing there is always something in it for us.

 3. Giving is the one sure way to success … those who give selflessly will be rewarded.
 I say this a lot, and the only way people understand it is if they are already sold on the concept … which means they have to just try it.

 People like to “do business” with people they like … so go find some new friends and see what happens to your business.

 Just understand that planting seeds takes effort and patience before you see results.